Billy Joel: Early life, family and education

-William Martin Joel was born on May 9, 1949, in the Bronx, New York.
+Joel was born on May 9, 1949, in the Bronx, New York City.
 At age one, he moved with his family to Hicksville in the town of Oyster Bay on Long Island.
-Joel and his cousin Judy, whom his parents adopted, were raised in a nondescript house similar to those in nearby Levittown.
+The family included Joel's adopted sister, Judy, who is his maternal cousin.

-His mother, Rosalind (1922–2014), was born in Brooklyn to Jewish parents, Philip and Rebecca Nyman, who emigrated from England.
-Billy's father, Howard (born Helmut) Joel (1923–2011), an accomplished amateur classical pianist and businessman, was born in Nuremberg, Germany to a Jewish family, the only child of merchant and manufacturer Karl Amson Joel, and educated in Switzerland.
+His mother, Rosalind Nyman, was born in Brooklyn to English parents, Philip and Rebecca, who were Jewish.
+Joel later said that his grandfather, Philip, was "the most inspiring presence in my life".
+Billy's father, Howard (born Helmut) Joel, an accomplished amateur classical pianist and businessman, was born in Nuremberg, Germany to a Jewish family, the only child of merchant and manufacturer Karl Amson Joel, and educated in Switzerland.
 In 1928, Karl Joel set up a prosperous mail-order textile company, Joel Macht Fabrik, which within 10 years had become the second largest of its type in Germany.
 Escaping the Nazi regime, Karl, his wife and young son emigrated to Switzerland.
 Following the passing of laws which prevented Jews from owning property and businesses, in 1938 he was forced to sell his company to Josef Neckermann for a fraction of its true value.
 As direct entry to the United States was difficult for German Jews due to strict quotas imposed by the Immigration Act of 1924, the family reached the country via Cuba, where they arrived in early 1939 and stayed for nearly two years.
 In the United States, Howard became an engineer but always loved music.

 Joel's parents met in 1942, whilst taking part in a production of Gilbert and Sullivan's comic opera The Pirates of Penzance at the City College of New York.
 He has said that neither of his parents talked much about World War II.
 It was not until later that Joel learned more about his father's family.
-After Rosalind and Howard Joel divorced in 1957, Howard returned to Europe, as he had never liked the United States: he considered the people uneducated and materialistic.
+After his parents divorced in 1957, Howard returned to Europe, as he had never liked the United States: he considered the people uneducated and materialistic.
 Howard settled in Vienna, Austria, and later remarried.
-Joel has a half-brother, Alexander Joel, born to his father in England, who became a classical conductor in Europe and was the chief musical director of the Staatstheater Braunschweig from 2001 to 2014.
+Joel's father and step-mother had Joel's half-brother, Alexander Joel, in England; Alexander became a classical conductor in Europe and was the chief musical director of the Staatstheater Braunschweig from 2001 to 2014.